-We begin our visit to Belém with a stop at the Ver-o-Peso Market --a huge outdoor market that sprawls four city blocks.
+Begin your visit to Belém with a stop at the Ver-o-Peso Market - a huge outdoor market that spans four city blocks.
 It’s the city’s best-known landmark and possibly the largest market in Brazil.
-The myriad of stalls offer typical local food with an Afro-Indian influence, pottery, handicrafts, handmade clothing, even charms made by the practitioners of macumba (Brazil’s version of voodoo), vegetables, tropical fruits, and a fish market.
+The myriad of stalls offer typical foods with an Afro-Indian influence, pottery, handicrafts, handmade clothing, charms made by the practitioners of macumba (Brazil’s version of voodoo), vegetables, tropical fruits, and a fish market.

-The gardens feature more than 1,500 varieties of plant species and more than 1600 fruits (in season) that grow in the region.
-More than 700 types of timber as well as animals from Amazonia, birds, rodents and mammals flourish here.
-Your last stop will be at the Basilica of Our lady of Nazareth, which is an elaborate copy of St. Paul’s Basilica in Rome.
-Built during the rubber boom at the beginning of the 20th century, this church is a fine example of beauty and architecture with a central nave, stained-glass windows and a lovely altar.
+The gardens feature more than 1,500 samples of plants species and more than 1,600 fruits (in season) that grow in the region.
+More than 700 types of trees as well as animals from Amazonia, birds, rodents, and mammals flourish here.
+Your last stop will be at the Basilica of Our Lady of Nazareth, which is an elaborate copy of St. Paul’s Basilica in Rome.
+Built during the rubber boom at the beginning of the 20th century, this church is a fine example of beauty and architecture with a central nave, stained-glass windows, and a lovely altar.